 The glaciers have long been the white-gold jewels in the crown of Westland.
 To see them retreat in such a way is sad.
-But, for now, they are still able to be seen with relative ease.
-One can walk to near the base of them in under an hour from the road.
+But, for now, they are still able to be viewed with relative ease.
+You can walk to near the base of them in under an hour from the road.

 Life here is slow, and the locals prefer it that way.

 Travelling south from Fox, for a time the high mountains remain close, their silhouettes stretched across the lowlands with each coming dawn.